25 Political Science Internships for High Schoolers in 2025

 The U.S. Department of the Treasury offers a handful of interesting internship opportunities (including positions for students with an interest in studying political science) for high school students who are accepted at an accredited college or university.
 Internships are unpaid, but the experience students get working in a cabinet-level federal agency, exploring a career in the public sector, and building a professional network is invaluable.

-This eight- to ten-week program allows students 16 years of age or older to build professional and personal skills while working in a field of interest.
-Internships are available in a variety of areas, including fields of interest to prospective political science majors like educational policies and project management and communications.
+This eight- to ten-week program allows high schoolers who are accepted at an accredited college or university to build professional and personal skills while working in a field of interest.
+Internships are available in a variety of areas, including fields of interest to prospective political science majors, like educational policies and project management, and communications.
 In addition to their official duties, participants also take part in a brown bag lunch series with senior Education Department officials, professional development workshops, and tours of notable Washington, D.C., landmarks.

 Application Deadline: N/A